FrancisCrickInstitute/dm3d-pages/tutorial.md

 *Applying a gaussian blur to the original image can help deforming meshes.*

-## Segmenting nuclei using original image data
+## Segmenting nuclei using original image data.

 ### Initialize a mesh.